yara-fe/travelit_drf/README.md

 # SHAREit (formerly TRAVELit) - DRF Backend
-by Yara Fe Tuguinay
+by _Yara Fe Tuguinay_ <br/>
 She Codes Crowdsourcing Project based on Django Rest Framework

 ## ❕ About
 Ready to explore the world without getting lost in the details?
-Introducing SHAREit (formerly TRAVELit) - your ultimate travel companion! 🌏✈️
+Introducing __SHAREit__ (formerly TRAVELit) - your ultimate travel companion! ✈️
-Say goodbye to travel planning headaches and hello to tried and tested itineraries from fellow travellers!
+Say goodbye to travel planning headaches and hello to tried and tested itineraries from fellow travellers! <br/>
-Use this crowdsourcing platform to find itineraries based on your destination, travel period, budget, etc.
+Use __SHAREit__ to find itineraries based on your destination, travel period, budget, etc. <br/>
-Have an awesome itinerary?
-Share it with us and our community, and if someone likes it, they might even give you a reward!
+Have an awesome itinerary? _"SHAREit"_ with us and our community, and if someone likes it, they might even give you a reward!

 ## ⭐ Features
 SHAREit includes the following features: